 2. Open Source: Programs like Google Summer of Code, Outreachy, RGSOC, and more are great sources of learning and income for students.
 It also adds great value to your resume when you apply for jobs at reputed multinational companies.

 Out of all the open-source programs, the Google Summer of Code initiative is the most recommended and renowned in terms of relevance and value.
-If selected, you get to work on really cool projects under the mentorship of knowledgable mentors of organizations who provide great value.
+If selected, you get to work on really cool projects under the mentorship of knowledgeable mentors of organizations who provide great value.
 If you pass the program successfully, you get a stipend of 3000 USD for 3 months of work done.

 You can have a look at the About and FAQ sections of the program on their official website Google Summer of Code.
 To prepare for Google Summer of Code, you can refer to the article How to Prepare For GSoC (Google Summer of Code) – A Complete Guide